 - People using secondary care services and their families and carers

-This guidance partially updates and replaces NICE guideline PH10 (2008).
+This guideline partially updates NICE guideline PH10 (published February 2008).

 This guideline was previously called smoking cessation in secondary care: acute, maternity and mental health services.